 3] Run DISM

-If this does not help, run DISM and see if that finally works for you.
+DISM or Deployment Image Servicing and Management could help you fix the issue when nothing else could.
+If other two solutions do not help, run DISM and see if that finally works for you.

 All the best.